A night to remember: Global volunteers celebrated at VSO Awards

-The winners, chosen by a public vote were Gladys Muthara and Susan Waruingi.
+The winners, chosen by a public vote, were Gladys Muthara and Susan Waruingi.
 Both from Kenya, Gladys and Susan met while taking part in an ICS youth volunteering project in Nigeria.
 The experience inspired them to use the skills they’d learned once they returned back home.

 “I think ICS showed us that change is possible, that you can change young people’s attitudes,” said Susan at the awards evening.

-Gladys & Susan were inspired to set up the Teens Weave Stars project, which brought together young people in slum areas to share their experiences of youth violence.
+Gladys and Susan were inspired to set up the Teens Weave Stars project, which brought together young people in slum areas to share their experiences of youth violence.
 They were successful in changing attitudes, sharing skills and recruiting a network of more volunteers to support the work.

 A lasting message

-After the final trophy – which were all constructed by a group of young VSO-supported welders from Dar es Salaam, Tanzania – was handed out, the Volunteer Impact Awards were closed with words from HRH Princess Anne, and VSO’s Chief Executive Philip Goodwin.
+After the final trophy – trophies which were all constructed by a group of young VSO-supported welders from Dar es Salaam, Tanzania – was handed out, the Volunteer Impact Awards were closed with words from HRH Princess Anne, and VSO’s Chief Executive Philip Goodwin.

 Taking to the stage, HRH Princess Anne remarked:

 “What we have seen tonight represents the true diversity of volunteering today.
 Because it is from people, from different communities and backgrounds and countries, who all come together to help that creation of a better world”